PrestaShopCorp/docs.cloud.prestashop.com/docs/src/3-prestashop-account/README.md

 The `PsAccount` front component is loaded by the CDN in the smarty template.

 ::: warning Use the CDN
-CDN is the proper way to implement PrestaShop Cloud Services.
+CDN is the proper way to implement the PrestaShop Integration Framework.
 You should use only the npm dependency as a fallback in case the CDN does not work properly
 :::

 ```html